What Could the Future of Internet Look Like in 20 Years?

 In developing countries, connectivity will have allowed significant investment and commercial growth within those areas, creating a new generation of empowered workers and business opportunities.

-So I have to admit, these ideas are all pretty incredible and gets me very excited to see how technology will continue to grow over the next 20 years.
+So I have to admit, these ideas are all pretty incredible and gets me very excited to see how the future of technology, like the internet, will continue to grow over the next 20 years.
 Stay tuned for next week as we take a bit of a deeper dive into AI and VR!